lfenzo/Impostor.jl/docs/src/index.md

 ## What is Impostor.jl?

 Impostor is a synthetic tabular-data generator based on random samplings over pre-defined values.
-Its structure and design allows for extense customization when generating data, one of the main selling points of Impostor is its ability to generate and manipulate hierarchical data producing entries which make sense when considered the relations between columns.
+One of the main features of Impostor is its ability to generate data making sense of relations between columns.

 ### Avaliable Providers